-Hey there 👋 We heard you need some help setting up Placid + Integromat?
+Hey there 👋 We heard you need some help setting up Placid + Make (formerly Integromat)?

-Here's a complete walkthrough to help you get your automation up and running.
-If you have any troubles you need extra help with, just ask!
-We’re always happy to help.
+Here are all infos and a complete walkthrough to help you get your creative automation up and running.
+If you have any troubles you need extra help with,

-First, design a template for your images with our drag and drop editor.
+Then you will need to design a template for your images or PDFs with our drag and drop editor.

 A template is a bit like cloze text: You define the basic layout, and decide which elements should be filled dynamically with content during your Make workflows.
 You can flexibly decide which type of creative you want to generate from your template later.

 The template below could be filled with a product title, a price and an image, coming from e-commerce apps like Shopify or Magento.
 But you're completely free to create custom templates that fit your data.

-Create templates for the type of images you want to generate in the Templates tab of your Integromat project in Placid and customize them to fit your project’s brand with the editor.
-We recommend to give meaningful layer names, and uncheck the option Element is dynamic in the layer settings for layers that won't contain dynamic content.
+Create templates for the type of images you want to generate in the Templates tab of your Make project in Placid and customize them to fit your project’s brand with the editor.

-Fill your layers with meaningful default values (text, images), because these will be the fallbacks we use if there is no other data available.
+- Fill your layers with meaningful defaults, because these will be the fallbacks we use if your Make workflow does not send any values

-The Placid Integromat integration needs to receive data (f.ex. text and images) from other apps to generate your images from.
-Create a new scenario in Integromat and think about where your data for the generated images will come from: From a Google sheet?
+The Placid Make integration needs to receive data (e.g. text and images) from other apps to generate your images or PDFs from.
+Create a new scenario in Make and think about where your data for the generated images will come from: From a Google sheet?
 From a Typeform?
 From Slack?

-You will have to prepare an Integromat module of your choice that holds your data.
+You will have to prepare an Make module of your choice that holds your data.

 Add a Placid module to your scenario

-When you have your data ready to use, add a Placid module to the scenario and select the Create Image action.
+When you have your data ready to use, add a Placid module to the scenario and select the Create Image or Create PDF action.

 Map your data to your template

-Once you connected your Placid project, Integromat will show you a list of all templates you created.
+Once you connected your Placid project, Make will show you a list of all templates you created.
 Choose the one you want to use.

 Test your workflow

-The processed output of the Placid module will be an image ID and an image URL that you can use in further steps of your scenario.
-You can also see all of the images that Placid generated in the Images tab in the left menu of your project in Placid.
+The processed output of the Placid module will be an image ID / PDF ID and an image URL / PDF URL that you can use in further steps of your scenario.
+You can also see all of the images that Placid generated in the Log tabs in the left menu of your project in Placid.